puthurr/ocrlayout/README.md

 # OcrLayout Project

 Provides the ability to get more meaninful text out of common OCR outputs.
-It manipulates the Bounding Boxes of blocks, paragraphs , lines or words.
+It manipulates the Bounding Boxes of blocks, paragraphs, lines or words eventually merging them when relevant.

 ## BBoxHelper concept